aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_createblockmatrices.rst

     In this case the columns corresponding to the periods "per-2" and "per-3" will be assigned to the same block GMP (with the name "block-2").

+    The parameter 'MergeSolution' is set to 0 for the first block GMP, otherwise the solution will be merged with an old solution (if one exists).

     Note: the first piece of code is optimized for mathematical programs with inline variables because it contains the following code snippet: